MedVeriSeg: Teaching LISA-Like Medical Segmentation Models to Verify Query Validity Without Extra Training: Method

 \myparagraph{Region Purity.} Using the score map \(S\) and active region \(A\) defined above, we further assess whether the active responses are dominated by a single coherent region.
 Specifically, let \(C_{\max}\) denote the dominant connected component in \(A\).
 The purity score is defined as:

 If most of the active energy is concentrated in one dominant connected region, \(s_3\) is close to 1.
-Otherwise, if the responses are fragmented into multiple disconnected regions, \(s_3\) becomes smaller. \textit{For simplicity, we denote the three scores as $S=s_1$, $C=s_2$, and $P=s_3$.}
+Otherwise, if the responses are fragmented into multiple disconnected regions, \(s_3\) becomes smaller.
+For simplicity, we denote the three scores as $S=s_1$, $C=s_2$, and $P=s_3$. \textit{Further hyperparameter configurations and implementation details of this module can be found in the provided code.}

-\myparagraph{Final Quality Evaluation.} As shown in Figure~\ref{fig:method}, after obtaining these three scores, we perform a cascaded decision process: true is output only when all three scores pass their respective thresholds; otherwise, false is returned.